en-wl/wordlist/README.md

 described in the _[File Format](#file-format)_ section.

-The above command will create a word-list that corresponds to the default dictionary for American English, with the exception that diacritictal marks (i.e. accents) are preserved.
+The above command will create a word-list that corresponds to the default dictionary for American English, with the exception that diacritical marks (i.e. accents) are preserved.
 To remove the marks use the `--deaccent`
 option: